prashant-rathod/GAT/docs/sna.md

 ### ERGM

 Exponential random graph models (ERGMs) comprise a stochastic network statistics technique intended to estimate certain network properties.
 Traditional statistical practices like linear regression are not suitable for networks because network data is inherently relational.
+The most useful explanations of ERGM in Python can be found [here](http://socialabstractions-blog.tumblr.com/post/53391947460/exponential-random-graph-models-in-python) and [here](https://gist.github.com/dmasad/78cb940de103edbee699).

 From a [full description](drag.pdf) of ERGMs in SNA:

 >The proper ERGM provides us with the means to estimate the coefficients associated with any network statistic we decide to measure; i.e., it tells us how important each statistic is to the original network's structure.
 If we change the structure of the network, how do the network statistics change in response?
 How does the probability of observing that network change?
 >